mustafa-5493/gunshot-detector/README.md

 # GunshotCNN — Acoustic Threat Detection on Edge Hardware

-A lightweight CNN trained from scratch to detect gunshots in urban audio environments.
-Engineered under a strict 4GB VRAM constraint on an NVIDIA GTX 1050, with inference benchmarked across CUDA and Apple MPS backends.
+A CNN trained from scratch on UrbanSound8K to classify gunshots against ambient urban sound.
+Built on a GTX 1050 laptop (4GB VRAM), which forced some concrete hardware-aware design decisions around memory, precision, and class imbalance.
+Inference was benchmarked against an Apple M4 for comparison.